hwhalen/naught_compiler/readme.txt

 11/30 1:50PM Jordan
   Added a bunch of expression nodes.
 Should work great once evaluate is working properly.
 Added an ID node and am going to switch change vardecl node to use ID nodes instead.

-11/30 2:48 hunter
-  - maybe this logging date and time will help keep us organized.
-I didn't figured out why the wrong evaluate is being called, but I did a lot of work to continue the actual improvement of test2 compilation; the returned AST should be about right now. along with that I improved the printing methods for a lot of nodes. let me know if you have questions. also, try to use spaces instead of tabs if you can.

 files not staged on git:
-  StrUtil.h - not relevant to our assignment, will be deleted eventually makefile  - hopefully no changes will be required, so not needed in repo yy.cc/.h  - just defines some error handling for us, maybe not added to?
+  yy.cc/.h  - just defines some error handling for us, maybe not added to?